Johann Joachim Quantz: 1724–1727: Grand tour

-Between 1724 and 1727 Quantz completed his education by doing a "Grand Tour" of Europe as a flutist.
+Between 1724 and 1727 Quantz completed his education by doing a "Grand Tour" of Europe as a flautist.
 He studied counterpoint with Francesco Gasparini in Rome, met Alessandro Scarlatti in Naples, befriended the flutist Michel Blavet in Paris, and in London was encouraged by Handel to remain there.
 During Carnival 1728 the Crown Prince, Frederick the Great, visited Dresden and met or rehearsed with Pisendel and Quantz.
 In April Frederick suffered from depressions and hardly ate anything; his father feared for his life.
 In May 1728 Quantz accompanied August II on a state visit to Berlin.
 The Queen of Prussia was impressed and wanted to hire him for her son.
 Though August II refused, he allowed Quantz to travel to Berlin and Bayreuth twice a year.
-In June 1730 he took part in Zeithainer Lustlager and travelled to Berlin.
+In June 1730 he took part in the Zeithainer Lustlager and travelled to Berlin.
 Quantz later told writer Friedrich Nicolai that he and Hans Hermann von Katte one day had to hide in a closet during an outburst of Frederick's domineering father, who disapproved of his son's hairstyle, musical studies, questionable books and fancy dressing gowns.
 Quantz married Anna Rosina Carolina Schindler in 1737; the marriage was not happy, and it was generally known in Berlin that his wife tyrannized him.
 Until 1741 Quantz remained at the Saxon Court in Dresden.